 How can I organize my profit and loss statement correctly?

 Organizing your profit and loss statement starts with the tracking dates.
 Income statements are generated monthly, quarterly and annually.
 Monthly reports will allow you to track revenues and expenses, helping you figure out where you need to cut costs if necessary.
 Transactions should be organized by either a revenue or expense.

-At Margo’s Bookkeeping analyzing your income statements is our speciality.
+Analyzing your income statements is our speciality.
 We have a team of expert accountants and bookkeepers who can help keep your business finances on track.
 Contact us today for more information on our bookkeeping services.